-Duties of Advisers
+Duties of Advisors

-- Assist students in planning academic program.
+- Assist students in planning their academic program.

 - Be available for frequent consultation with the advisee.